HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 FrameworkMilitary Service MembersDoD Civilian Employees

-OSH Act of 1970Exempt — military are not covered by the OSH ActCovered via 29 CFR Part 1960 (executive branch OSHA applicability)
+OSH Act of 1970Exempt — military not covered by OSH ActCovered via 29 CFR Part 1960

-DoDI 6055.12Required — primary governing documentRequired — applies to DoD civilian employees at DoD worksites
+DoDI 6055.12Required — primary governing documentRequired — applies at DoD worksites

-29 CFR 1904 (Recordkeeping)Exempt — military OSHA 300 Log exemptionRequired — civilian hearing loss must be recorded per 1904.10 if work-related and meeting threshold criteria
+29 CFR 1904 (Recordkeeping)Exempt — military 300 Log exemptionRequired — work-related civilian hearing loss must be recorded

 HCP Element-by-Element Comparison